-Montgomery Planning (M-NCPPC), in partnership with the City of Takoma Park, has the unique opportunity to update portions of the 2000 Takoma Park Master Plan with the Takoma Park Minor Master Plan Amendment.
+Montgomery Planning (M-NCPPC), in partnership with the City of Takoma Park, had the unique opportunity to update portions of the 2000 Takoma Park Master Plan with the Takoma Park Minor Master Plan Amendment.

-The Takoma Park Minor Master Plan Amendment will re-envision the areas near and along Maple and Lee Avenues, the Erie Center and the Washington Adventist Hospital and University campuses.
-The planning team will work with community members and other stakeholders, throughout the planning process to reimagine the area’s future.
+The Takoma Park Minor Master Plan Amendment re-envisions the areas near and along Maple and Lee Avenues, the Erie Center, and the Washington Adventist Hospital and University campuses.
+The planning team worked with community members and other stakeholders, throughout the planning process to reimagine the area’s future.

 Download appendices: